Intertidal Zones

 tide a change or movement over time, specifically changes in the surface elevation of the sea (and land).

-All tidal fluctuation is due to the movement of the Sun, the Earth and the Moon, and it was first predictably and formulaically understood by Sir Edmund Haley, in the Seventeenth Century, who was a colleague of Sir Isaac Newton.
+All tidal fluctuation is due to the movement of the Sun, the Earth and the Moon, and it was first predictably and formulaically understood by Sir Edmund Halley, in the Seventeenth Century, who was a colleague of Sir Isaac Newton.

 Weaving the intricate design of the fabric of life.

 At the sea's edge is always evident a palpable example of Newton's first law of motion; that "to every action there is an equal and opposite reaction."
-The water rises and falls as waves, is pulled under the gravitational influence of the sun and the moon generating the tides, falling in deceptively different patterns along the marginal boundarieswhere the winds, currents and tides ceaselessly sculpt the land at the very edge of the sea.
+The water rises and falls as waves, is pulled under the gravitational influence of the sun and the moon generating the tides, falling in deceptively different patterns along the marginal boundaries where the winds, currents and tides ceaselessly sculpt the land at the very edge of the sea.

 Carson notes: